Artillery All Around

 So it’s important that you realize that concentration and all the other factors of the path, all the other right factors, are things that we put together.
 We fabricate them, we develop them, as they say in the suttas.

-And it turns out that one of the functions of discernment is learning how to read a situation and figure out which technique you need.
+One of the functions of discernment is learning how to read a situation and figure out which technique you need.
 It’s like going into the kitchen and tasting some dish you’ve got on the stove and realizing that something is wrong.
-And if you have some experience, you can figure out: Maybe it’s because it’s too salty, or maybe because the heat is too low, or the heat is too high.
-And you know what to do to fix it.
-That’s your discernment as a cook.
+If you have some experience, you can figure out: Maybe it’s because it’s too salty, or maybe because the heat is too low, or the heat is too high.
+You know what to do to fix it: That’s your discernment as a cook.
 But if all you know is one cooking technique, and you try applying that to everything, you’re going to end up with some very strange dishes.
 If all you can do is fry, you end up not only with fried eggs, but also fried cakes, fried salad, fried strawberries.
 So you’ve got to realize that there are other ways of fixing food.
 And the same with your mind: There are other ways of dealing with issues in the mind.

 It’s like what happened in Singapore during World War II.
 The British figured that the Japanese were going to come from the ocean.
 So they put their cannons in cement, pointed out toward the ocean.
 All their artillery was pointed at the ocean and was fixed that way.
 But then the Japanese came down the Malay Peninsula, and all the artillery was useless.
 It was pointed in the wrong direction.